Mehrab-Kalantari/Persian-Poetry-Generator/README.md

 Hemistichs are divided by **|**

-## Encoding Text
+## Preprocessing
 At first, we extract all vocabularies and assign a number to each of them.
-* char2index: for encoding purposes
+* char2index array is used for encoding
-* index2char: for text generation purposes
+* index2char array is used for generating text

-Before modeling, we create sequences of data.
+Before feeding data to model, text is converted to consecutive sequences.

 ## Modeling
-We use GRU model with 1024 units and a dense layer to predict probability of each character.
+A large GRU model with 1024 units was created with a dense layer to predict the probability of each character.

 ## Prediction
-At the end, we use our model to generate poems.
+At the end, the model can generate poems from a prompt.